National Parks, Ranked from Least to Most Popular

 On the upside, if you can make it to the park, you're guaranteed spectacular natural beauty with almost no one else around.

-* All of the visitor numbers come from 2019 data, as reported by the NPS.
+* All of the visitor numbers come from NPS's 2019 data before the pandemic halted travel.

 Fast Facts: Gates of the Arctic